dharma6/SQL-Interface/README.md

 An analysis was made using various charts on the performance of bulk loading vs single insertion.

 ### Technology Stack
-Front End : PHP
-My Sql work bench
+PHP and MySql work bench

 ### Project Deliverable: